haltosan/vpn/README.md

 ./Listen.sh
 ```
 ## Strengths
-The system masqurades it's trafic as tcp, but the system actually uses udp.
+The system masquerades it's traffic as tcp, but the system actually uses udp.
 This prevents sessions hijacking.
 Also, the system
-has similar anonymous capabilities to TOR in that eavsedroppers will identify that the user is on the network, or that *a* user
+has similar anonymous capabilities to TOR in that eavesdroppers will identify that the user is on the network, or that *a* user
 is requesting a service, not both.
 The encryption can be upgraded by anybody who feels it needs to be done (now using rot-n).

 ## Extra fun/modification